Apramey97/KAPE_Target/README.md

 # KAPE_Target
-This repository contains the target files(tkape) created by me
+This repository contains the target files(tkape) for Kroll Artifact Parser and Extractor - KAPE